Who's Who

 Liz Bowers

 Liz Bowers has worked in the cultural sector for over 20 years, both as a consultant and in senior leadership roles at Imperial War Museums and Royal Museums Greenwich, where she led commercial, visitor services and marketing teams.
 Currently at museum consultancy Cultural Innovations, Liz has also worked with the V&A, the Ashmolean, National Galleries of Scotland and the Royal Society for British Architects.
 Liz joined the Board of the Charles Dickens Museum in March 2020.
-One of her favourite Dickens characters is the colourful Jack Dawkins, aka the Artful Dodger, who has learned to survive on his wits and whose confident swagger, adult mannerisms and audacious court appearance bring this compelling character to life.
+One of her favourite Dickens characters is the colourful Jack Dawkins, aka the Artful Dodger (Oliver Twist), who has learned to survive on his wits and whose confident swagger, adult mannerisms and audacious court appearance bring this compelling character to life.

 Penelope Hines